Thank you for entrusting your child/children into our care as they participate in one of our many programs, activities or events for young people.

 The safety and well-being of all children is important to the Presbyterian Church of Queensland (PCQ).
 We are committed to transparency in our interactions with children.
-The following information is what to expect when your child (Under 18 years) comes to a ministry of a local PCQ Church.
+The following information is what to expect when your child (i.e. anyone under 18 years) participates in a ministry of a local PCQ Church.
 Please contact your local church’s Ministry Coordinator or Minister if you have any concerns that these expectations are not being met.
 If you would like to discuss the matter further with other denominational officers please complete the PresSafe Feedback Form.

-Your consent is sought for:
+Your consent will be sought for:

 - Method of communicating with your child.